Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Cycling shorts: Breathability and comfort are key.
 Depending on the weather, both shorts and pants might be necessary.

 Sports shorts: It’s a good idea to take a few pairs, particularly for longer trips.

-Cycling socks: Socks are really important for preventing the development of blisters.
+Cycling socks: Wearing socks with cycling shoes is really important for preventing the development of blisters.
 Multiple pairs of cycling socks are a good idea.

 Thermal skin top and bottom: If you’re planning on biking a great distance, particularly in colder weather, bring thermal clothes.